kitnato/neverquest/README.md

 #### Trinkets

-Can grant various [buffs](#buffs) and other effects while equipped.
-Initially, only one trinket can be equipped at a time, but more slots can be acquired via the [tailor](#tailor).
+Can grant various [buffs](#buffs), actions and other effects if they are carried in the [inventory](#inventory).

-The following are some of the early items available from the merchant.
+The following are some of the early trinkets available from the merchant.

 ##### Compass

-Allows the character to restart the current wilderness level upon initial completion rather than only being able to go to the caravan.
-This increases the amount of collectable [loot](#resources) at that level.
+Allows the character to return to any previous wilderness level.
+Since the progress of all levels is preserved even after returning to the [caravan](#caravan), the [lodestone](#lodestone) must be used to reset it.

 ##### Hearthstone

-Allows the character to go to the caravan regardless of if the current wilderness level's wave is cleared or not.
-Character cannot be engaged in combat to use it.
+Allows the character to return to the caravan regardless of if the current [wilderness'](#wilderness) wave is cleared or not.
+Can only be used if not currently attacking (so that the inventory can be opened to use the hearthstone).

+##### Lodestone

+Allows the character to find more monsters on the current wilderness level rather than only being able to go back to the caravan.
+Defeating more monsters thus increases the amount of collectable [loot](#resources) on that level.

 ### Potions